randyp/jdbj/README.md

 #### Guiding Principles
-* no *connection handles* - just use the Connection as an argument to immutable objects
+* no *connection handles* - just use the Connection as an argument to execute methods immutable objects
 * where possible, bubble up the SQLException (not possible in Stream.tryAdvance)
 * use immutable builders to capture the query intent long before query execution
 * hide the PreparedStatement as much as possible during the binding phase